 We are living in a golden age for space exploration and the world-wide interest in planetary surface exploration, with particular regard to future robotic and human missions, is rapidly increasing.
 Many nations can maintain robust space programs that continuously provide a great amount of highly complex datasets.

-Thus, it is high time to improve this situation in order to maximize the scientific output of planetary missions and improve the position of Europe in this context.
+It is high time to streamline the publication process in order to maximize the scientific output of planetary missions and improve the position of Europe in this context.

 PLANetary MAPping project (PLANMAP) aims at providing highly informative geological maps of the three main bodies of interest for European space missions in the next decade: Mars, Mercury and the Moon.
 These maps will include spectral information, elemental composition, absolute ages and ground truth information.
 They will also provide the basis for subsurface 3D geological modelling, and will be disseminated using dedicated web-GIS software.

 Planmap updates will be posted here.
 Bear with us until our kick-off!
 Or just follow us on Twitter @planmap_eu